Lattice QCD study of $\pi\Sigma-\bar{K}N$ scattering and the $\Lambda(1405)$ resonance: Scattering amplitudes

 For $\ell_{\rm max} = 0$, the finite-volume spectrum shown in Fig.~\ref{fig:energy_spectrum} constrains the coupled-channel scattering amplitude via Eq.~(\ref{eq:det}) at center-of-mass energies near the $\pi\Sigma$ and $\bar{K}N$ thresholds.
 All irreps in Table~1 of Ref.~\cite{Bulava:2022vpq} to which the $J^P=1/2^-$ partial wave contributes are employed.

-Four different types of parametrizations of $\widetilde{K}$ are studied here using $\ell_{\rm max}=0$.
+Six different types of parametrizations of $\widetilde{K}$ are studied here using $\ell_{\rm max}=0$.
 In the expressions below, the subscripts $i$ and $j$ denote either of the two scattering channels (channel 0 is $\pi\Sigma$ and channel 1 is $\bar KN$), and the quantity